Scratch-[Vanities]

 There is no money for machines.
 Robots.
 Automatic posts.
 Autonomous delivery trucks.

 This means very strange things.
-At least until we can understand better, slowly.
+At least until we can understand better, little by little.

-Because all the richest factories in the world, with their employees, directors and shareholders disappeared, functioning non-stop, without any human being involved, immediately cease to ask for anything in return.
+Because all the richest factories in the world, with their employees, directors and shareholders disappeared, working non-stop, without any human being involved, immediately start asking for nothing in return.

 Let's assume that they are supplied with energy and water in a self-sufficient way.
-Let's think that they work with recyclable materials—if we think at the atomic level, there is no way to escape defining ourselves all as recyclers—of atoms of the planet—that is, it is enough to have self-sufficient energy to manipulate atoms, and we will have eternally recycled inputs.
+Let's think that they work with recyclable materials — if we think at the atomic level, there is no way to escape defining ourselves all as recyclers — of atoms from the planet — that is, it is enough to have self-sufficient energy to manipulate atoms, and we will have eternally recycled inputs.
 Atoms.
 Just like a tree does with what was, before, a seed.

-This seems to indicate that specifically money—we started with the term "ultra, ultra billionaires," that is, money—is inexorably linked as nail and flesh to us, the famous human beings.
+This seems to indicate that specifically money — we started with the term "ultra, ultra billionaires", that is, money — is inexorably attached as nail and flesh to us, the famous human beings.

-Because self-sufficient factories with no one around begin to have the same divine grace of abundance without asking anything in return from the plants and fruits that surround us.
+Because self-sufficient factories with no one start to have the same divine grace as the abundance without asking anything in return from the plants and fruits that surround us.

 Who could deal with this type of theme?